Logiqx/gps-wizard/docs/alpha-racing/README.md

 A "safe" value to choose for the minimum required angular difference is 90°.
 This does not affect the alpha results produced but it vastly reduces the number of proximity checks required during a typical speedsurfing session.

-In most cases, 120° will suffice but I have seen identified alpha runs where 115° is required and it is plausible that 90° could potentially be required.
+In most cases, 120° will suffice but I have identified alpha runs where 115° is required and it is plausible that 90° could potentially be required.
 The performance benefits from increasing the minimum angular difference further are very small, hence my choice of 90°.

 Computational savings (reduced number of proximity checks) can be anywhere between 60% on a small lake and 85% on a large expanse of water.